ledgersmb/LedgerSMB/README.md

 ## Environment Variables

 All regular Perl environment variables can be used.
 In particular, it's important to make sure `PERL5LIB` is set correctly when setting up `local::lib` for the first time.

 We support the following Environment Variables within our code

-- LSMB_WORKINGDIR : Optional
+* LSMB_WORKINGDIR : Optional
-     - Causes a chdir to the specified directory as the first thing done in starman.psgi
+    * Causes a chdir to the specified directory as the first thing done in starman.psgi
-     - If not set the current dir is used.
+    * If not set the current dir is used.
-     - An example would be
+    * An example would be

-    ```
+    ```bash
     LSMB_WORKINGDIR='/usr/local/ledgersmb/'
     ```

 We support the following Environment Variables for our dependencies

-- PGHOST : Optional
+* PGHOST : Optional
-     - Specifies the Postgres server Domain Name or IP address
+    * Specifies the Postgres server Domain Name or IP address
-- PGPORT : Optional
+* PGPORT : Optional
-     - Sepcifies the Postgres server Port
+    * Sepcifies the Postgres server Port
-- PGSSLMODE : Optional
+* PGSSLMODE : Optional
-     - Enables SSL for the Postgres connection
+    * Enables SSL for the Postgres connection

 All Environment Variables supported by our dependencies should be passed through to them, that includes the standard Postgres Variables and others

 ## Next steps

 The system is installed and should be available for evaluation through

-- http://localhost:5762/setup.pl    # creation and privileged management of company databases
+* http://localhost:5762/setup.pl    # creation and privileged management of
+  company databases
-- http://localhost:5762/login.pl    # Normal login for the application
+* http://localhost:5762/login.pl    # Normal login for the application

 The system is ready for [preparation for first use](http://ledgersmb.org/topic/preparing/preparing-ledgersmb-15-first-use).